rhosocial/go-dag/README.md

 Presently, the released versions encompass:

 - [workflow/simple](workflow/simple): Designed for describing straightforward workflows, it supports DAGs of any complexity.
 It also features logging capabilities enabling customization of transits and log events.
 Despite its simplicity, it adequately fulfills the requirements of most scenarios.
+- [workflow/standard](workflow/standard): In addition to the capabilities provided by `workflow/simple`, it offers more advanced features, such as the ability to execute the same workflow multiple times without worrying about conflicts between different executions.
+Each context supports execution options and execution reports.
+The workflow also supports input and output caching for each node, as well as worker pools, among other features.

 > In the future, more complex workflow functionalities will be introduced to cater to diverse needs.